 A pragmatic policy approach to sovereignty

-European institutions have taken a leading role in digital regulation, but policymakers must balance strategic goals with operational realities:
+European institutions have taken a leading role in digital regulation.
+That brings real benefits in terms of data protection, security, and resilience – but it also creates complexity for policymakers who must balance long-term strategic goals with current operational realities.

 Sovereignty as enabler